Lkledu/Lkledu.github.io/_posts/2019-06-22-least-square-ai.markdown

 ƒ(r) = (Σxy - ((Σx \* Σy) / N)) / ((√(Σ(x\_square\_table) - Σx&sup2; / N)) \* (√(Σx&sup2; - (Σx)&sup2; / N)));

 The implementation can be access in [here](https://github.com/Lkledu/evolve-asteroids/blob/master/Assets/Scripts/LeastSquare.cs).

+That type of algorithm are most used in optimization process.